 - For a sandwich loaf: make a rectangle, long side parallel to the edge) and roll away from you (as you would cinnamon rolls), pinching the dough together with each roll until you have a loaf.

-- For all of the shapes: dust the pans with some oatmeal or polenta in the bottom and place the rolls or buns, or loaves.
+- For all shapes: dust the pans with some oatmeal or polenta in the bottom and place the rolls or buns, or loaves.
 See the Notes below for finishing specifications.

-- If you want, brush the top of the rolls carefully with water and sprinkle some oats on top.
-Or with an egg wash, see Notes below.
+- If you want, brush the top of the rolls with a little water and sprinkle oats on top.
+Or use an egg wash, see Notes below.

 - Bake for 30 to 40 minutes for loaves, about 20 minutes for rolls, and about 25 minutes for buns, or until golden on top and the bottoms sound hollow when lightly tapped.

 - Remove from pans and let cool completely on a wire rack.
-Best eaten in the first 8 hours or so.
+They are best eaten the day they are made, and can be frozen.

 Notes